st3vk/Sciences-Po/cheatsheet.md

-## This page will contain examples of all the markdowns you'll need
+## This page contains examples of all the markdowns you'll need!

 Text can be **bold**, _italic_, or ~~strikethrough~~.